This application will convert a Google Earth kml file to a Litchi csv file.

 From the ribbon select the "Ruler" tool.

-In the Ruler tool, select the "Circle" tab.
+In the Ruler tool, select the "Line" tab (normally selected by default).

 In the Ruler tool click on "Save".

-The New Path windows will open.
+The New Path window will open.
 Click OK.

-In the "Places" window pane, right-click on "Circle Measure" and "Save Place As" a kml file.
+In the "Places" window pane (on the left), right-click on "Line Measure" and "Save Place As" a kml file.

 Use the file chooser to upload your kml file.